devonfw-tutorials/katacoda-scenarios/cobigen-angular-client-generation/step7.md

 CobiGen has already created the home section for us (starting at line 40).
 But a home section has already existed before, and this section is used.
 In order to use the routes that CobiGen generated for us you have to modify the first home section starting at line 17.

 Replace the content of the 'children'-object of this section with the code from the second home section.
-You can copy the code by clicking on the following text.
+You can copy the code out of the file or by clicking on the following text.

 ```
     children: [{